LukaszWatroba/v-accordion/README.md

   angular.module('myApp', ['vAccordion']);
   ```

-  - Put the following markup in your code:
+  - Put the following markup in your template:
   ```html
   <!-- add allow-multiple attribute to allow multiple sections open at once -->
   <v-accordion allow-multiple>